August 07, 2025

 In July 2010, the UN General Assembly adopted a groundbreaking resolution officially recognising sanitation (access to and use of) as a human right.

-A basic clean toilet with a continuous supply of water and waste disposal is the right of every Indian.
+A basic clean toilet with a continuous supply of water and waste disposal is a right that every Indian has.

 However, there are many communities in our country, especially in rural areas, that aren’t even aware of this right.